-FaithBench: A Rigorous Benchmark for Evaluating Theological Faithfulness in Large Language Models
+FaithBench: Toward Tradition-Aware Evaluation of Theological Faithfulness in Large Language Models

 Abstract

-We present FaithBench, a comprehensive benchmark for evaluating the theological faithfulness of large language models (LLMs).
-Existing AI benchmarks demonstrate that models struggle disproportionately with faith-related content, yet no rigorous evaluation framework exists for this domain.
-FaithBench introduces a multi-dimensional evaluation framework spanning six theological competencies, tradition-aware scoring rubrics, and statistical validation protocols.
+We introduce FaithBench, an initial benchmark framework for evaluating the theological faithfulness of large language models (LLMs).
+Existing AI benchmarks demonstrate that models struggle disproportionately with faith-related content, yet no dedicated evaluation framework exists for this domain.
+FaithBench proposes a multi-dimensional evaluation framework spanning six theological competencies, tradition-aware scoring rubrics, and statistical validation protocols.
 We operationalize "theological faithfulness" as accuracy in representing primary source texts, doctrinal positions, and reasoning patterns within specific Christian traditions.
-Our methodology employs LLM-as-judge evaluation with human expert calibration and reports inter-rater reliability coefficients.
-This paper details our construct validity, scoring framework, and validation procedures to enable reproducible theological AI evaluation.
+Current results rely primarily on LLM-as-judge evaluation and should be interpreted as preliminary pending expert calibration.
+This paper details our construct definition, scoring framework, known limitations, and validation roadmap to enable reproducible theological AI evaluation.

 1. Introduction